BU-KABlab/PANDA-BEAR/documentation/installation.md

 Downloading is free but you will need to make an account: <https://www.flir.com/products/spinnaker-sdk/>.

-Download both the Spinnaker SDK as well as the Python SDK that matches your OS and architecture.
-Install the SDK to your system to allow for using the Python SDK with this project.
+Download both the 4.0 version of the Full Spinnaker SDK as well as the Python SDK that matches your OS and architecture.
+For example: Windows AMD which is the same as Windows x86.

+Install the SDK to your system (you do not need the developer version) to allow for using the Python SDK with this project.

+Copy the full path to the python SDK `.whl` file.

+Might look something like:

+`C:\Users\<your name>\Downloads\spinnaker_python-4.0.#.###-cp310-cp310-win_amd64\spinnaker_python-4.0.#.###-cp310-cp310-win_amd64.whl`

+Note: The location doesn't actually matter (could be on your D: drive) so long as you can provide the full path.
+Your exact version might have slightly different version numbers but so long as the major version is the same it should work.

 ## Examples